New Ross: Economy

-The name of Liverpool F.C.'s stadium at Anfield road came from the old townland of Annefield in New Ross.
+The name of Liverpool F.C.'s stadium at Anfield Road came from the old townland of Annefield in New Ross.

 The Browne-Clayton Monument is located on the New Ross - Wexford Road (N25) approximately 12 km east of New Ross.

 The Hook Lighthouse is located 39 km south of New Ross.

-The Kennedy family Homestead, the ancestral home of US President John F Kennedy is located 8 km south of New Ross, and the JFK Arboretum is also located to the south of the town.
-It is not related to the O'Kennedy Park Wexford GAA stadium.
+The Kennedy family Homestead, the ancestral home of US President John F Kennedy, is located 8 km south of New Ross, and the JFK Arboretum is also located to the south of the town.